ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 The bridge charges transfer fees in order to cover the cost of the transaction fees on the Avalanche and Ethereum networks.
 These fees are charged in-kind with the ERC20 asset being transferred.
 That is, when you transfer a token, a portion of the balance transferred is taken by the AB as a fee.

-The fee is a percentage of the estimated Ethereum transaction fee, plus a constant amount \(currently $5\) to account for price volatility.
+For moving assets from Avalanche to Ethereum, the fee is the amount of the Ethereum transaction fee, plus a constant amount \(currently $5\) to account for price volatility.

-For a limited time, this percentage is zero to encourage users to transfer assets.
+For moving assets from Ethereum to Avalanche, the fee is the minimum of 5% of the tokens being transfers and ~$1.00 worth of the asset.
 Further, transfers to Avalanche may qualify for an AVAX airdrop as described [here](avalanche-bridge-faq.md#airdrop).

 #### How is gas estimated?
 How does the bridge get token prices?